capactio/capact/README.md

     make build-test-image-e2e
     ```

-3. Push build Docker image to registry:
+3. Push the built Docker image to a registry:

     For application defined under [cmd](./cmd) package use it names, e.g. for `och`:
     ```bash